amit862/Java-Data-Structure/README.md

 • Data Search − Consider an inventory of 1 million(106
 ) items of a store.
 If application is to search an item.
 It has to search item in 1 million(106
 ) items every time slowing down the search.
-As data grows, search will become slower.
+As data grows, the search will become slower.

 • Processor speed − Processor speed although being very high, falls limited if data grows to billon records.